Growing a business often requires developing people. But what can a leader do if someone on the team isn’t interested in growing?

 Change.
 It's the one constant in business these days.
 And it's also a kind of crucible for testing the mettle of leaders.
 Can they manage change themselves?
 Can they help their team members get results while dealing with disruption and uncertainty?

 At lunch you vent to your co-worker that your boss’ recent decision will cause problems down the road for the project you’re working on.
 But later that afternoon, when your manager brings up that same topic, you don’t say a word.
+You want to speak up, you really do.
+However, your mouth has gone dry, and you can’t figure out how to make your voice work.
+You’re afraid to tell the boss that his decision is flawed.

 "We're on track to have our most profitable year in our 12-year history," Gwen Shields proclaims happily.
 "Even after making significant investments in the company's future by doubling office space and increasing headcount, we'll finally exceed our growth ceiling!"
 How did this "accidental entrepreneur" acquire the skills to successfully lead a team through a period of transformation and growth?